 TERM INSURANCE

-Term Insurance is the most affordable type of insurance when initially purchased, it is designed to meet temporary needs.
-It provides protection for a specific period of time ('term') and generally pays a benefit only if you die during the term.
-This type of insurance often makes sense when you have a need for coverage that will disappear at a specific point in time.
-For instance, you may decide that you only need coverage until your children graduate from college or a particular debt is paid off, such as your mortgage.
+Term insurance is the most affordable type of life insurance when initially purchased, as it is designed to meet temporary needs.
+It protects for a specific period, known as the 'term,' and typically pays a benefit only if you pass away during that time.
+This type of insurance is particularly useful when you have coverage needs that will diminish after a certain point.
+For example, you might choose this policy if you only need coverage until your children graduate from college or until a specific debt, like your mortgage, is paid off.

-If you reach the end of your coverage period, you and the insurance company simply part ways.
-If you still need life insurance, you can extend coverage for a new term or convert your policy to permanent life insurance (just keep in mind your premiums might increase)
+At the end of your coverage period, you and the insurance company simply part ways.
+If you still require life insurance, you have the option to extend your coverage for another term or convert your policy to a permanent life insurance plan.
+However, be aware that your premiums may increase in this case

 WHOLE LIFE